ellenbowman/Satellite/README.md

 # Satellite of Love

-Envisioned & implemented by Lisa Chung and Ellen Bowman.
+Envisioned & implemented by Ellen Bowman and Lisa Chung.

 ## Synopsis